haghard/docker-compose-akka-cluster/README.md

 Sharding + Replication

+akka-cluster-sharding enables running at most one instance of a give actor in the cluster at any point in time acting as a consistency boundary.
+That's exactly what we want our shards to be.
+Each process starts knowing its shard name (`alpha`, `betta` or `gamma`) It uses the given shard name as a cluster role and starts sharding on that role.
+Moreover, it will allocate only one instance of
+`DeviceShadowEntity` per node as we have one to one mapping between shard in entity.

+On each node that belongs to lets;s say `alpha` role, we allocate only one sharded entity.
+Combination of host ip and port is used for shard/entity name, therefore it guarantees that each node runs only one instance of sharded entity.

+Each node starts http api, therefore next q to answer being how we decide where the incoming requests should be routed?
+For that porpuse we have `RingMaster` actor.
+As processes join the cluster, they take ownership for token ranges on a hash ring based on shard name (role).
-RingMaster is managed by cluster singleton.
-It holds a hash ring and redirects all incoming requests to a particular shard region.
+`RingMaster` is deployed as cluster singleton, holds the hash redirects all incoming requests to a particular shard region(role form above).
-Each cluster node starts knowing its shard name.
-In other words, it starts a sharding region on a node with corresponding role.
-For example, we have following shards: alpha, betta, gamma.
-Each shard writes to/reads from its own shard region.

-Therefore, if we have the following set of shards: alpha, betta, gamma then we also have 3 independently running shard regions, each of which knows nothing about each other.
+Therefore, if we have the following set of shards:
+`alpha`, `betta`, `gamma` then we also have 3 independently running shard regions, each of which knows nothing about each other.
 Each shard region is being used only inside a particular shard and each sharded entity become a replica of the shard.

-Each shard becomes its own distributed system as each sharded entity of each shard runs its own replicator
+In other words, each shard becomes its own distributed system as each sharded entity inside the shard runs its own independent replicator

-On each node that belongs to alpha we allocate only one sharded entity.
-Combination of host ip and port is used as shard and entity names, therefore it guarantees that each node runs only one instance of sharded entity.
-Each sharded entity has the replicator actor inside.

 Next question to address:
  When we add a new shard, say betta, in an operational cluster of 2 alpha nodes ([alpha -> 127.0.0.1-2551,127.0.0.2-2551]), we need to transfer data, that from now on is associated with betta [alpha -> 127.0.0.1-2551,127.0.0.2-2551, betta -> 127.0.0.10-2551]
- ???

 ## Docker compose setup